 - Training Sessions, Presentations and Webinar Access CKM training for new and returning site coordinators.
 There are several options to choose from, including face-to-face sessions and online/remote opportunities.

 - Site Coordinator Dropbox - Access and share tools from other Minnesota site coordinators.
 Download and view Spring & Fall training documents and presentations.

 - Shaping Your Future Video Collection - Use these videos during October to kick-off your CKM events or motivate students to think about their plans for the future.

-- 2015 List of Participating Postsecondary Institutions - A list of which MN schools do not charge an application fee during College Knowledge Month - and which schools accept the NACAC fee waiver for qualified students at any time of the year.
+A list of which MN schools do not charge an application fee during College Knowledge Month - and which schools accept the NACAC fee waiver for qualified students at any time of the year.

 This is a list of downloadable/customizable tools and links from the Site Coordinator Resource Guide.

 - c.
 Volunteer or Donation Request Letter (Template)

 - d.
 An Overview for Teachers, Staff, Volunteers and Community Members

 - i.
 Student/Family Letter (Template)